octelium/octelium/README.md

 - **Continuous Strong Authentication** A unified authentication system for both human and workload _Users_, supporting any web identity provider (IdP) that uses OpenID Connect or SAML 2.0 as well as GitHub OAuth2 (read more [here](https://octelium.com/docs/octelium/latest/management/core/identity-providers#web-identity-providers)).
 It also allows for secretless authentication for workloads via OIDC-based assertions (read more [here](https://octelium.com/docs/octelium/latest/management/core/identity-providers#workload-identity-providers)).
 Built-in support for MFA/re-authentication/login via FIDO2/WebAuthn/Passkey, TOTP and TPM 2.0 _Authenticators_.

+- **Clientless access through remote sandboxes** [Cordium](https://github.com/octelium/cordium) is a free and open source, self-hosted, identity-based, general-purpose sandbox platform built on Kubernetes and Octelium.
+It provides isolated, reproducible sandboxes for developers, AI agents, and automated workloads that can be used for remote access to Octelium _Services_ without having to install, manage and distribute the Octelium CLIs on the _Users_' machines.
+Cordium is accessible through web-based terminals via the Cordium web portal (see a short video [demo](https://octelium.com/assets/cordium-web-DDaI3_PJ.webm)), SSH, CLI, and gRPC APIs.

 - **OpenTelemetry-native Auditing and Visibility** Real-time, identity-based, L7-aware visibility and access logging.
 Every request is logged and exported to your OpenTelemetry OTLP receivers for seamless integration with your log management and SIEM tools.